vuw-research-computing/raapoi-docs/docs/external/cloud_providers.md

 ### DropBox Cloud Storage

+!!! tip "Upload/Download Limits with DropBox"
-__NOTE:__ Dropbox has upload/download limitations and we have found that once your file gets above 50GB in size the transfer will have a better chance of timing out and failing.
+    Dropbox has upload/download limitations and we have found that once your file gets above 50GB in size the transfer will have a better chance of timing out and failing.

 Configuring your Dropbox account on Rāpoi